structr/structr/docs/Backend User's Guide.md

 ## The first steps
 ### Creating a new project
-structr has several Maven archetypes available for you to start you project with.
+structr has several Maven archetypes available for you to start your project with.
 As we want to create a backend project from scratch, we will use the archetype named `structr-base-archetype`.
 So the first step would be to let Maven create a new project from the base archetype:

     mvn archetype:generate \
         -DarchetypeRepository=http://maven.structr.org/artifactory/snapshot \